Content Marketing Specialist Jobs in USA with Visa Sponsorship

 Which visa types are available to Content Marketing Specialists seeking sponsorship?

-H-1B is the most common path for non-Australians.
+H-1B visa is the most common path for non-Australians.
 Australian citizens can pursue the E-3 visa, which skips the lottery entirely and allows unlimited two-year renewals.
-Canadian and Mexican nationals may qualify for TN status under the USMCA professional categories.
+Canadian and Mexican nationals may qualify for TN visa status under the USMCA professional categories.
 All three require the employer to file documentation confirming the role meets specialty occupation criteria and wages meet prevailing levels.

 How can I find Content Marketing Specialist jobs that offer visa sponsorship?